A Breast Lift Can Help You Achieve a Younger, Perkier Look*

 Immediately after surgery you will have some swelling, soreness, and bruising.
 Your surgeon will prescribe pain medications for the discomfort.
 You will be up and about the next day, but very conservatively.
 No lifting you arms above your head, or lifting any heavy objects.
 Stitches are generally removed a week later.

 You will experience some swelling and bruising for a few weeks, but reducing over time.
 Incisions will be red to pink, but fade out to light pink or white over time.
-We do have a Cutera laser, that can minimize the discoloration of the scars quicker, if you choose.
 You will continue to wear a good support bra, 23 hours a day.

 After 4-6 weeks you may resume more vigorous exercise and full range of motion with your arms.
 Follow-up care will occur within a week after surgery, and approximately every 3 months for the first year.